forrest996/ResNet_P/README.md

 # A stage-level network parallelization method based on depth decomposition.
 [None]

-This is the official Pytorch implementation of the paper: <br/>
+This is the official Pytorch/PytorchLightning implementation of the paper: <br/>
 > [**A stage-level network parallelization method based on depth decomposition.**](https:)
-> Zuming Wu, Yunwei Zhang, Bin Li, Chengjin Tao
+> Zuming Wua,Yunwei Zhanga,
-> *None*
+> *Advanced Theory and Simulations*
 >

 ---